kdeol/geofencing/README.md

 * *Bootstrap* - So that I don't have to write too much CSS and have a nice date picker...
 * Other important libs are *babel* (for ES6+ support), *browserify* (to re-use dependencies on front and back end), *fetch* (for AJAX requests), *moment.js* (for time formatting/parsing), *lodash* (for iteration)

 The entry point for the app is `app.js` which imports the web server endpoints from `routes/`.
-In that folder you will see `index.js` which serves up our main page and `query.js` which provides the endpoints for the UI to query for data. `index.js` serves `index.html` when the page is loaded which imports `public/javascripts/main.js`.
+In that folder you will see `index.js` which serves up our main page and `query.js` which provides the endpoints for the UI to query for data. `index.js` serves `index.html` when the page is requested which imports `public/javascripts/main.js`.
 All this file does is use ReactDOM to initialize the React app by rendering `ui/containers/MainContainer`.
 All of the React classes are in `ui/containers` and `ui/components`.

 `MainContainer` then renders `MapComponent` and `SidebarContainer`.
 And it responsible for communicating between the two. `MapComponent` is our Google Map component and handles all the actions related to the Google Map.